Princess Kaiulani (film): Controversy

 The film's working title Barbarian Princess provoked controversy in Hawaii, with individuals stating that it brings up painful memories of past discrimination, whereas others thought that would be a title for a fantasy gothic film akin to Conan the Barbarian (1982).
 In response, the title was briefly changed to The Last Princess, changed to Princess Kaiulani later in 2008, then shown as Barbarian Princess for the 2009 festival.
 The producers stated that the title was meant to be ironic and is meant to draw audiences who may not be familiar with the history of Hawaii.
 The film was finally released for wider distribution as Princess Kaiulani.

 Many native Hawaiians were disappointed that the film used a non-Hawaiian for the title role.

 Critical reception

-As of June 2020, the film holds a 18% approval rating on Rotten Tomatoes, based on 38 reviews with an average rating of 4.53/10.
-The website's critics consensus reads: "A middling biopic about an important figure in Hawaiian history, Princes Kaiulani looks and feels like a TV movie of the week and offers about as much insight."
+As of June 2020, the film holds a 21% approval rating on Rotten Tomatoes, based on 38 reviews with an average rating of 4.5/10.
+The website's critics consensus reads: "A middling biopic about an important figure in Hawaiian history, Princess Kaiulani looks and feels like a TV movie of the week and offers about as much insight."
 Roger Ebert called it an "interesting but creaky biopic."

 Hailed by the Hollywood Reporter and panned by the New York press, Princess Kaiulani was either praised or left audiences cold.

 The film won the Audience Award for "Best Feature" at the 2009 Honolulu International Film Festival in a tie with Precious: Based on the Novel "Push" by Sapphire.